 A loan is money borrowed on condition that it is paid back under the terms agreed.
 There are lots of different types of loans, including a short-term cash advance from Wonga!

 This is the time for which money is borrowed, or the period over which payments are made until the loan and interest is fully settled.
 Another term for loan period is ‘repayment period’.
-Wonga loans are short term and the selected loan period can be any number of days up to a month.
+Wonga loans are short term and the selected loan period can be from 4 days up to 3 months for new customers, and up to 6 months for existing customers.

 A loan shark is an unregulated person or company who usually charges very large amounts of money for loans and behaves in an unscrupulous way.
 Repayment can be demanded via blackmail or threats of violence.